A British Airways flight was struck by what is believed to be a drone as it came in to land at Heathrow Airport, police said.

 BA said aircraft was examined by engineers and cleared to take off for its next flight following the incident.

-The Civil Aviation Authority (CAA) "drone code" says the unmanned craft should not be flown above 400 feet and kept away from planes, helicopters, airports and airfield.
-Those with cameras fitted should also be kept 50m from people, vehicles, buildings and other structures.
+The Civil Aviation Authority (CAA) "drone code" says the unmanned craft should not be flown above 400 feet and kept away from planes, helicopters, airports and airfields.
+Those with cameras fitted should also be kept 50 metres from people, vehicles, buildings and other structures.

-A report last month by the UK Airprox Board (UKAB) found there were 23 near misses between drones and aircraft in the six months between April and October last year, including two at Heathrow.
+A report in March by the UK Airprox Board (UKAB) found there were 23 near misses between drones and aircraft in the six months between April and October last year, including two at Heathrow.

 The Government is also considering technology to restrict where civilian drones can fly amid growing concerns.
 Transport Minister Robert Goodwill said that ministers are looking at the possibility of introducing a drone registration scheme in the UK, similar to the ones already in place in Ireland and the US.